 - Adopt a policy of ‘green procurement’, taking environmental factors into account in all purchasing and supplier contracts using where possible local suppliers, artists and retailers and incorporating organic and fair trade products when available.

 - Reduce waste at source and recycling paper, cardboard, plastic, and glass.

-- Composting organic waste and horse manure on site to fertilise the gardens.
+- Composting organic waste on site to fertilise the gardens.

 - Use environmentally friendly cleaning products where possible, and minimise the use of chemicals throughout the business.

 - Adopt the practice of responsible and efficient energy management to reduce consumption in all our operations.